moble/XNumbers.jl/docs/src/index.md

 implemented far more efficiently — requiring anywhere from 10% to a few times longer than similar computations with the underlying float type.
 However, see [Xing et al. (2020)](https://doi.org/10.1007/s00190-019-01331-0) for techniques to compute ALFs using standard float types that can be advantageous in some ways.
+X-numbers might also find use in Machine Learning, where the precision of a `Float64` is unnecessary, but the range of a `Float16` may be too restrictive.

 ## Citing